-Every drug a person takes is stopped to figure out which one is causing the rash.
+Every drug a person takes may have to be stopped to figure out which one is causing the rash.

-Most drug rashes result from an allergic reaction to the drug (see Allergies to Drugs).
+Most drug rashes result from an allergic reaction to a drug.
+Usually the reaction is to a drug taken by mouth or by injection.
 The drug does not have to be applied to the skin to cause a drug rash.
-Sometimes a person can be sensitized to a drug by one exposure, and other times sensitization occurs only after many exposures to a substance.
-Later exposure to the drug may trigger an allergic reaction, such as a rash.
+When the immune system comes into contact with a drug, it can become sensitive to that drug (a process called sensitization).
+Sometimes a person becomes sensitized to a drug after only one exposure, and other times sensitization occurs only after many exposures.
+Once a person is sensitized to a drug, later exposure to that drug triggers an allergic reaction, such as a rash.

 Sometimes a rash develops directly without involving an allergic reaction.
-For example, corticosteroids and lithium produce a rash that looks like acne, and anticoagulants (blood thinners) may cause bruising when blood leaks under the skin.
-Other important nonallergic rashes that may result from drugs are those that occur in Stevens-Johnson syndrome, toxic epidermal necrolysis, and erythema nodosum.
+For example, corticosteroids and lithium may cause a rash that looks like acne, and anticoagulants (blood thinners) may cause bruising when blood leaks under the skin.

-Certain drugs make the skin particularly sensitive to the effects of sunlight (photosensitivity).
-These drugs include certain antipsychotics, tetracycline, sulfa antibiotics, chlorothiazide, and some artificial sweeteners.
-No rash appears when the drug is taken, but later exposure to the sun produces a reddened area of skin that is sometimes itchy or that appears grayish blue.
+Certain drugs make the skin particularly sensitive to the effects of sunlight or other sources of ultraviolet light (photosensitivity).
+These drugs include certain antipsychotics, tetracyclines, sulfa antibiotics, hydrochlorothiazide, and nonsteroidal anti-inflammatory drugs (NSAIDs).
+No rash appears when the drug is taken, but later exposure to the sun while taking the drug can cause photosensitivity.